-3 Totally Insane Gifts for the One Who Has Everything
+3 Totally Insane Gifts for the Person Who Has Everything

-Looking for the perfect holiday gift, but you're stumped on what to buy that person in your life...someone who is impossible to shop for....someone who has everything?
+Searching for the perfect holiday gift, but stumped on what to buy that person in your life who has everything?

-Here are 3 incredible gifts that are sure to interest that "impossible to shop for" loved one:
+Here are three incredible gifts that are sure to thrill that "impossible to shop for" loved one:

-Incredible Gift No.1: An $85 Leather-Wrapped Stone by Nordstrom
+Gift #1: An $85 Leather-Wrapped Stone by Nordstrom

-If you're looking to invest in the newly updated pet rock from the 1970's, look no further.
-This pet rock has been kicked up a notch, all decked out in leather, and at a cost of $85.
-It looks like a lot of people were looking for that unique gift of an $85 rock because it sold out.
+If you're looking to invest in the newly updated pet rock from the 1970s, look no further.
+This pet rock has been kicked up a notch, all decked out in leather, and priced at the expensive cost of $85.
+It looks like a lot of people were looking for exactly that—because it sold out.

-An $85 leather-wrapped stone has sold out at Nordstrom's online store after going viral on social media.
+After going viral on social media, the $85 leather-wrapped stone sold out at Nordstrom's online store.
 A smaller version, sensibly priced at $65 for the budget-conscious rock lover, is also out of stock.

 The leather pouch was designed in Los Angeles using "traditional saddle-stitching techniques."
 The rock is courtesy of, well, the Earth.
 So don't expect yours to look just like the online image.
 "Each piece is unique and will vary slightly," the listing notes.